NIVANorge/Mobius2/docs/existingmodels/autogen/simplyq.md

 # SimplyQ

 This is auto-generated documentation based on the model code in models/simplyq_model.txt .
-Since the modules can be dynamically loaded with different arguments, this does not necessarily reflect all use cases of the module.
+Since the modules can be dynamically loaded with different arguments, this does not necessarily reflect all use cases of the modules.

-The file was generated at 2024-04-18 11:46:43.
+The file was generated at 2024-04-18 11:50:01.

 ---